-One of the most important criteria we look at is the blade quality.
-Almost all pruning shears come with sharp blades, but the difference between a good brand and a poor set is how long they stay razor-sharp for.
+One of the most important criteria we look at is blade quality.
+Almost all pruning shears come with sharp blades, but the difference between a good brand and a poor set is how long they stay razor-sharp.

 It is also vital that you look in how easy it really is to sharpen the blades if they need it.

-Some models of garden shears advertise that they have a titanium or chrome plating over the blades which helps stop them rusting.
-That is true, but it additionally implies that once you sharpen the blades you are getting rid of the protective layer and the ones elements of the blade will rust.
-Because of this we put little value on this feature.
+Some models of garden shears advertise that they have titanium or chrome plating over the blades which helps stop them rusting.
+That is true, but it additionally implies that once you sharpen the blades you are getting rid of the protective layer, and the one’s elements of the blade will rust.
+Because of this, we put little value on this feature.

-If the screw is too loose, after that any branches you cut may get stuck between the blades and it will result in a messy cut which is bad for the plants health.
-If the screw is usually too tight then the cutting action will require more strength than it should resulting in muscle fatigue.
+If the screw is too loose, after that any branches you cut may get stuck between the blades and it will result in a messy cut which is bad for the plant’s health.
+If the screw is usually too tight then the cutting action will require more strength than it should result in muscle fatigue.

 Ergonomic Design – Easy On Your Hand:

-Since shears depend on the effectiveness of one hands it is necessary that they are suitable for the size and power of the user’s hands, however, there are shears which matches multiple sizes of hands and these types are generally the very best pruning shears.
+Since shears depend on the effectiveness of one hand it is necessary that they are suitable for the size and power of the user’s hands, however, there are shears that match multiple sizes of hands and these types are generally the very best pruning shears.